Watch a video of this sermon here

 Questions like:

-• What makes Christians different from everyone else?
+- What makes Christians different from everyone else?

-• How do they manage to give sacrificially, and still have enough to be satisfied?
+- Why are they so generous?
+How do they manage to give sacrificially, and still have enough to be satisfied?

-• How do they always seem to know exactly the right thing to say, or the kindest thing to do when someone is hurting?
+- How do they always seem to know exactly the right thing to say, or the kindest thing to do when someone is hurting?

-In first century Corinth, people had stopped asking those questions.
+When we follow Jesus, these are the questions people ask about us.
+But in first century Corinth, people had stopped asking those questions.
 And the church was in deep trouble.
 Made up of several groups that met in homes, what we would call house churches today, this church was a mess.
 One of the church leaders, a woman named Chloe, had sent some of her people to ask Paul for help.
 So Paul writes a letter, not just to Chloe, but to the whole church at Corinth.

 Remember that the city of Corinth was strategically located between two important seaports.
 There was constant merchant traffic through the city, and Corinth was also home to some very popular pagan temples.
 One of those was the temple of Aphrodite, where there may have been as many as a thousand temple slaves serving the goddess of love.
 (Sex trafficking is nothing new.)

-Corinth could be compared to our modern day Las Vegas.
+Corinth could be compared to our modern-day Las Vegas.
 You know, that place that’s also called “Sin City.”
 While what happens in Vegas may stay in Vegas, whatever happened in Corinth spread throughout the Roman Empire, because of its prime location along a major trade route.
 What a great mission opportunity, right, to spread the gospel?
 But the church in Corinth had lost its bearings, and that great mission opportunity was being wasted.

 So, when we read First Corinthians, we have to remember Paul is writing to his most troublesome church.
 It’s a church that is experiencing rivalries among groups and leaders.
 This congregation has allowed sexual sin to go unchallenged.
 It has adopted the social hierarchy of the culture around it, giving preference to the wealthy and powerful at the expense of the poor and weak.
 This church has adapted to the pagan culture of Corinth, instead of following the counter-cultural way of Jesus.

-Chloe’s people have alerted Paul to the problems they are experiencing in Corinth, and Paul is writing to respond.
-His letter includes three major themes: he writes to correct bad theology, to correct bad behavior, and to reorient the Christians in Corinth toward the cross of Jesus Christ.
+This letter follows the same pattern and includes three major themes: he writes to correct bad theology (hold fast to the gospel), to correct bad behavior (for the love of everything holy, stop being stupid), and to reorient the Christians in Corinth toward the cross of Jesus Christ (grace).

 18 For the message about the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God.
 19 For it is written,